Offender debt recovery notices

-I was told by the court or my solicitor that I wouldn’t have to pay the debt and that the government would pay.
+I was told by the court or my solicitor that the government would pay the debt.
 Why do I have to pay now?

 How do you work out how much I pay and how much my co-offender pays?

-For criminal injury compensation, the judge allocates the amount of criminal injury compensation according to each individual’s role in the act of violence.
+For criminal injury compensation, the judge divides the amount of compensation by each person's role in the act of violence.

-For financial assistance payments, each convicted offender is responsible for an equal share of the total debt amount.
+For financial assistance payments, each convicted offender has to pay an equal share of the debt.

 Should I have been made aware of the court-ordered amount?

-Sometimes attempts to contact the offender are not successful, and the offender may not be aware of a debt until they receive the recovery notice.
+Sometimes they can't contact you.
+This means you may not be aware of the debt until you receive the recovery notice.

-What if the applicant had an injury before the offence—am I still responsible for the debt?
+What if the victim had an injury before the offence—am I still responsible for the debt?

-For criminal injury compensation, the judge decides the compensation amount based on facts presented in the case.
-This decision cannot be overruled, and the amount cannot be reduced or waived.
+For criminal injury compensation, the judge decides the amount based on facts presented in the case.
+This decision can't be overruled, and the amount can't be reduced or waived.

 For financial assistance payments, assistance is only granted if the victim was directly injured by the act of violence you committed.
 The injuries that can be considered are outlined in the Victims of Crime Assistance Act.
 Under the Act, an injury may include the exacerbation (worsening) of a pre-existing injury, illness or medical condition.